patrickmineault/codebook/docs/roadmap.md

 This handbook covers practices and tools from big to small.
 We'll discuss how to write and organize modular code, how to write docs, how to make your code robust.
 We'll finally reveal the correct number of spaces to use to indent code [^four].
 At the end of the main lessons, we'll go through an example project step-by-step.

 This roadmap shows some of the concepts we'll cover in the book.
 Take stock of where you are now.
-Come back to this figure after you've read parts of this book - you'll be surprised how much you can learn in a few hours!
+Come back to this figure after you've read parts of this book: you'll be surprised how much you can learn in a few hours!

 [^four]: [Four.
 Four is the correct number](https://www.python.org/dev/peps/pep-0008/).